VladPVS/FastSearchLibrary/README.md

    but `FilesFound` (or `DirectoriesFound`) events will occur for each instance you create.
 As a rule, it's inconveniently.
    Classes `FileSearcherMultiple` and `DirectorySearcherMultiple` are intended to solve this problem.
    They are similar to `FileSearcher` and `DirectorySearcher` but can execute search in several directories.
-   The difference between `FileSearcher` and `FileSearcheMultiple` is that constructor of `Multiple` class accepts list of directories instead one directory.
+   The difference between `FileSearcher` and `FileSearcherMultiple` is that constructor of `Multiple` class accepts list of directories instead one directory.

    Example: